-While reviews of the McLaren m81 where overwhelmingly positive, only ten of the planned 250 units ever got produced.
+While reviews of the McLaren m81 were overwhelmingly positive, only ten of the planned 250 units ever got produced.
 Built by hand in the tradition of the great European racecars, the m81 had a sticker price of $25,000.
 Of those ten cars, seven sport the Bittersweet Orange paint job, two the Enduro coloring, one black and one white.
-Though it failed to catch on in 1980, with the news that Ford’s upcoming 2015 Mustang will be available with a turbocharged four, the m81 has proved to be ahead of its time in more ways than one.
+Though it failed to catch on in 1980, with Ford’s 2015 Mustang available with a turbocharged four, the m81 has proved to be ahead of its time in more ways than one.

 Known as the rarest Mustang ever made, the McLaren m81 Mustang was the first product of Ford's Special Vehicle Operations division.
 Only ten McLaren m81's were ever produced out of the 250 that were planned and the ones that were produced were built by hand.